Day Camp Staff

 All staff members are carefully selected and screened to ensure that CBC has the best possible role models for our campers.
 As an ACA-accredited camp, CBC follows strict hiring practices in screening applicants which include checking references on all new staff and completing background checks on every staff member each year.
 While the majority of our staff are from this region, we welcome staff from across the country who have made careers in the outdoor education and camp industry.

-Program Director: Megan Howell - Megan returns to CBC for her second summer on staff and first as Program Director.
-A graduate of UMaine: Orono, and a Master of Multiple Woodwind Performance, she has spent this winter and spring touring with the National Tour of Little Women, the musical.
+Program Director: Megan Howell - Megan returns to CBC for her third summer on staff and second as Program Director.
+A graduate of UMaine: Orono, and a Master of Multiple Woodwind Performance, she has spent this winter and spring touring with the National Tour of Addams Family, the musical.
 She can’t wait to be with our fantastic campers once again!

-Program Head of Specialty Camps and CIT Programs: Emma Jones - Emma returns to CBC for her fourth summer on staff, and first as a member of the S-Team.
-Emma has spent the past two years working as an Ed Tech at Mount Desert Elementary School, and is looking forward to a new role at CBC (although she’ll never leave “Swemma” behind).
+Program Head of CIT, Traditional Teen, and Specialty Camp Programs: Emma Jones - Emma returns to CBC for her fifth summer on staff, and second as a member of the S-Team.
+Emma has spent the past three years working as an Ed Tech at Mount Desert Elementary School, and also serves as a lifeguard and swim instructor with the MDI YMCA.